-The Mortality table is used to calculate the Best Estimate of the entity.
+The Mortality table is used to calculate the Entity's Best Estimate.

 The shock percentages of longevity and mortality are used in the calculation of the SCR with internal model.

 Likewise, the internal mode is used extensively and plays a relevant role to evaluate the effect of the possible decisions, when they impact the risk profile of the entity, including the effect on the expected losses and profits and its volatility as a result of said decisions.